GatorGauge/GatorGauge/README.md

 ## Installation

 GatorGauge is a python 3 program and, therefore, uses [pip][1] for handling dependencies.
-The following commands must be executed before running the
+The following commands must be executed in the terminal window before running the system:
-system:

 [1]: https://pip.pypa.io/en/stable/installing/